SibtainAhmed/SibtainAhmed/README.md

 </div> -->

-A senior year Computer Systems Engineering student at NED University, Karachi.
+A Computer Systems Engineer of NED UET, Karachi.
 Skilled in a variety of languages, tools, and platforms with strong logic building and problem-solving skills.
-Have worked as an Associate Software Engineer.

 <a href="https://github.com/SibtainAhmed">